vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **5. Explain what is the use of the @IMPORT function in Sass?**

-	A: The @IMPORT function in Sass
+A: The @IMPORT function in Sass:

 	a) Extends the CSS import rule by enabling import of SCSS and Sass files
 	b) All imported files are merged into a single outputted CSS file
 	c) Can virtually mix and match any file and be certain of all your styles